NYULibraries/ariadne/backend/testutils/testdata/README.md

 ## Test case group for fallback to Primo

+* **hamlet**: ISBN-based search handled by Primo which has a FRBR type of "5", requiring extra processing including a second call the Primo API.
 * **our-lady-of-everyday-life**: also a targeted test case (see next section).
 ISBN-based search handled by Primo.
 SFX returns no links.
 Primo returns two eBook links.
 * **the-sino-tibetan-languages**: neither SFX nor Primo return links.